DuncanCragg/OnexOS/README-Usage.md

  - add some extra houses by creating one house and dropping its link up the street
  - then build a city with links to the streets of other families

-You can build shared experiences like a library:
+You can build shared experiences like a gallery:

- - put down a library on the high street full of links collecting the best documents you have created or discovered
- - maybe the holiday plans, favourite recipes or music reviews you each have in your rooms
- - or documents "published" by other families
- - collect an array of some links to snippets of text and images that you find useful for a short story you're writing
- - obviously, a stack, array or list of links is also an object in the world, so has its own link
- - if you like a paragraph in someone's document, then of course it also has a link that you can grab for your snippet collection
- - sit in the library and surround yourself with (links to) those snippets while you compose it

-Or a gallery:

- - next to the library, place a large city gallery with walls linking to everyone's favourite photos in their albums or photo frames
+ - place a large city gallery with walls linking to everyone's favourite photos in their albums or photo frames
  - rebuild the gallery to create many rooms organised by theme
  - a picture matching two themes in the gallery can appear twice with a link from each room
  - if you like the gallery's "landscape" room, simply grab its link and paste it onto